zelite/Explore-and-Summarize-Data/P4_Wine_Quality_data.md

 ![](P4_Wine_Quality_data_files/figure-html/density-1.png)<!-- -->

 The density of wines varies few, with most of the values between 0.9956 and 0.9967.
-The distribution is almost symetric and has median value of 0.9968 $g/cm^3$.
+The distribution is almost symmetric and has median value of 0.9968 $g/cm^3$.
 The density if close to the density of water (1 $g/cm^3$ at 4 $^\circ C$).

 ## pH